practicalit/tutor-app-backend/README.md

 #### Troubleshooting

 - If you receive a `429 Too Many Requests` error, you may be hitting the rate limit.
+- Rate Limit is disabled during testing.
   See [Rate Limiting](#rate-limiting) for details on how to adjust or disable it during testing.

 ---